A High-Tech Farmer’s Almanac for Everyone

 For half a century, NASA has built constellations of Earth-observing technology.
 These catalog physical surface changes, temperature fluctuations, greenhouse gases, and much more.

 For a long time, though, that data was difficult to access.
 Before the internet, anyone requesting information needed to know NASA research programs, available datasets, and individual investigators.
 The time it took to track down that information and submit requests, as well as the expertise to compile datasets, was expensive, even if the data was free.
 And it often was not.
 Prior to 2008, for example, Landsat data could be prohibitively expensive.

 “When I worked a summer job at Goddard, pulling data meant we had to transfer it from tapes onto a mainframe or workstation,” recalled Beau Legeer, who is now director of imaging and remote sensing for Esri Inc. of Redlands, California.
 To make that data more accessible, NASA needed a way to extract it from multiple sensors and many different file types, so the agency partnered with the private sector.

-In 2010, Esri created the data model for online access to Earth observation data.
+In 2010, Esri created the data model for online access to Earth-observation data.
 NASA-developed algorithms were used to automatically find and compile geographical data from any server.
-All Earth data correlates to locations, so geography was the best way to organize the information.
+All Earth data correlates to locations, so geography was the best way to organize the information using the geographic information system (GIS).
 If a researcher needed 40 years’ worth of daily high temperatures for Chicago, for the first time, it was easy to collect that data regardless of how and where it was stored.

 The agency again partnered with Esri, as well as the U.S. Geological Survey and Amazon Web Services, to move the data to the cloud, making it searchable by anyone.
 This easy access opened the door to cost-effective, innovative ways to use data.